 Or, is this you?
-While in the car, you anxiously look for that bag of pretzels you hid in the back seat. .
+While in the car, you anxiously look for that bag of pretzels you hid in the back seat.
 You know you will have to finish the entire bag, even though you don’t want to.
-To make matters worse, you’re planning your next stop at the local convenient store to load up on a dozen doughnuts—your favorite binge food.
+To make matters worse, you’re planning your next stop at the local convenience store to load up on a dozen doughnuts—your favorite binge food.
 Dr. James Hudson, of Harvard’s McClean Hospital, says it best, “Like the alcoholic who loses control after the first drink, these people (binge eaters) can’t stop at one cookie.”

 What does BED look like?